goostengine/goost-docs/development/general_principles.rst

 Community
 ~~~~~~~~~

-If you're an independent Godot Engine C++ module developer who wants to link an
+If you're an independent Godot Engine C++ modules developer who wants to link an
 existing module to be included as part of Goost, feel free to open a pull
 request linking your module as a ``git submodule``.
 This might be the best
 option if you'd like to have more freedom over your module's development.